DataDog/sketches-py/README.md

 # sketches-py

 This repo contains the python implementation of the distributed quantile sketch algorithm DDSketch [1].
-DDSketch is fully mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.
+DDSketch has relative-error guarantees for any quantile q in [0, 1].
+That is if the true value of the qth-quantile is `x` then DDSketch returns a value `y` such that `|x-y| < e x` where `e` is the relative error parameter.
+(The default here is set to 0.01.)
+DDSketch is also fully mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.

-## Installation

-To install this package, run `pip install ddsketch`, or clone the repo and run `python setup.py install`.
-This package depends on `numpy` and `protobuf`.
-(The protobuf dependency can be removed if it's not applicable.)

-## DDSketch

-`DDSketch` has a relative error (defaulted to 0.01) guarantee for any quantile q in [0, 1].
-The size of the sketch is guaranteed [1] to not grow too large for any data that can be described by a distribution whose tails are sub-exponential.
+Our default implementation, `DDSketch`, is guaranteed [1] to not grow too large in size for any data that can be described by a distribution whose tails are sub-exponential.

 We also provide implementations (`LogCollapsingLowestDenseDDSketch` and